helidon-io/helidon/examples/security/basic-auth-with-static-content/README.md

 # Web Server Integration and Basic Authentication

-This example demonstrates Integration of WebServer based application with Security component and Basic authentication (from HttpAuthProvider), including protection of a static resource.
+This example demonstrates integration of Web Server based application with Security component and Basic authentication (from HttpAuthProvider), including protection of a static resource.